 Ultra-High Strain Rate Testing with Alemnis

 Alemnis specializes in micro- and nanoscale indentation testing for a wide range of materials, leveraging our pioneering Alemnis Standard Assembly (ASA) with proprietary high- and ultra-high strain rate modules.
-For strain rates of 1,000 s-1 and above, we offer four distinct configurations:
+For strain rates of 1,000 s-1 and above

 - VHS-1-1, for impact/fatigue testing at strain rates of up to 1,000 s-1 using a piezo stack actuator with a normal load range of 1N.